-The authors acknowledge the input of Anna Johnston of Salinger Consulting, whose summaries of NSW cases have been extensively cited, and of Michelle Fisher, former Senior Policy Officer at Privacy Victoria, who suggested relevant Victorian cases.
+The authors acknowledge the input of Michelle Fisher, former Senior Policy Officer at Privacy Victoria, who suggested relevant Victorian cases.

 Abstract

 Complaint cases handled under Australian privacy laws have illustrated some significant limitations of the enforcement regimes in those laws.
 Complainants face many hurdles in having their complaint accepted as within jurisdiction and obtaining a fair hearing.
 Commissioners favour conciliation without making findings as to compliance, denying complainants the vindication they seek, and limiting the educational impact of complaints in achieving systemic change.
 In some jurisdictions the prospect of substantial costs if a respondent chooses to appeal will act as a deterrent to individuals bringing complaints in the first place.